Upstatement/prettier-config/README.md

 ## How to test this module locally

-Once you've cloned this repo, create a global link for this package:
+In this repo, create a global link for this package:

 ```bash
 npm link